 On How Severe The Accident Is

 The accident’s severity also plays an integral role in how long you will struggle with an accident on your driving and insurance record.
-A more severe accident stays on the record for a longer span of time, while a less severe incident may not cause your rates to upsurge even though you were at fault.
+A more severe accident stays on the record for a longer span of time, while a less severe incident may not cause your rates to upsurge, even though you were at fault.

-- If Your Car Insurance Company Offers Auto Accident Forgiveness
+If Your Car Insurance Company Offers Auto Accident Forgiveness

-- If You Were Determined To Be At Fault
+If You Were Determined To Be At Fault

-- If Alcohol Was A Factor
+If Alcohol Was A Factor

 In Florida, car accidents that result of driving under the influence of alcohol, drugs, or other substance that can impair your vision or response time will remain on your driving record for much longer than a regular fender bender.
-These types of accidents will remain on your driving record for 75 years and further increases your perceived risk as a driver and can cause your car insurance rates to skyrocket.
+These types of accidents will remain on your driving record for 75 years and further increase your perceived risk as a driver and can cause your car insurance rates to skyrocket.

-By taking a driver education course, your car insurance company may reduce the hike in your rate, although the infraction will still show if you change car insurance carriers within 3 to 5 years of the accident.
+By taking a driver education course, your car insurance company may reduce the hike in your rate, although the infraction will still show on your driving record if you get a quote from other car insurance carriers.